masonmedia-projects/decentral/README.md

 # **Decentral Inc.**

-This README outlines the various frameworks, languages, approaches, and steps used in the building and maintenance of decentral.ca, version 2.0.
+This is a repo for the original build of decentral.ca, the home website of Decentral Inc., a Canadian Blockchain Wallet company.
+The README outlines the frameworks, languages, approaches, and steps I used in the building and maintenance of the site.

-Repo: `decentral.ca_reloaded`.

 ## **SWUP**